NRS § 7.285 is the Nevada law that prohibits people from practicing law in Nevada if they are not legally authorized to do so.

-Charges with UPL?
+Charged with UPL?
 Help is available…

 If you are facing charges for the “unauthorized practice of law” in Nevada, phone our Nevada Criminal Defense Attorneys for a phone meeting.
 We’ll do everything to try to fight the charges so that your record stays clean and you keep your bar license.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Clark County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

 In California?
 See our article on the California crime of the unauthorized practice of law.
 In Colorado?
 See our article on the Colorado crime of unauthorized legal practice.